Coolbuyq/M1_projectgoal_App/1_Requirements/README.md

 ## High Level Requirements
-.Features of my project
+ Features of my project

 ## Low Level Requirements
-.How each feature is implemented.
+ How each feature is implemented.
-.Linking Low level and High level requirements.
+ Linking Low level and High level requirements.

 ## SWOT